lennoxlotl/lennoxlotl/README.md

 ![Metrics](https://metrics.lecoq.io/officialLennox)

 ## Contact
-You can contact me on Discord: lennox#1337
+You can contact me on Discord: lennox#1337 (please do if ur a man)